78 pointsby rajivm19913 months ago9 comments

-• tgma7 hours ago
+• tgma3 months ago

 Don't wanna be killjoy, but specifically since "sleek" and "native" is mentioned many times, I'd say that's not what one expects from a sleek macOS application to say the least.